Self-Catered vs Catered Accommodation in Ruka (Lapland): What’s Actually Better for Families?

 Out for skiing or activities (like snowmobiling or reindeer rides)

-Out again if we had evening activities
+Out again for evening activities if planned

 The Reality of Eating Out in Ruka